ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to report all the employees with their primary department.
 For employees who belong to one department, report their only department.
 Return the result table in any order.

+32. Triangle Judgement

+Report for every three line segments whether they can form a triangle.
+Return the result table in any order.

+33. Consecutive Numbers

+Find all numbers that appear at least three times consecutively.
+Return the result table in any order.

+34. Product Price at a Given Date

+Write a solution to find the prices of all products on 2019-08-16.
+Assume the price of all products before any change is 10.
+Return the result table in any order.

+35. Last Person to Fit in the Bus

+Write a solution to find the person_name of the last person that can fit on the bus without exceeding the weight limit.
+The test cases are generated such that the first person does not exceed the weight limit.

+36. Count Salary Categories

+Write a solution to calculate the number of bank accounts for each salary category.
+The salary categories are:
+Return the result table in any order.

+37. Employees Whose Manager Left the Company

+Find the IDs of the employees whose salary is strictly less than $30000 and whose manager left the company.
+When a manager leaves the company, their information is deleted from the Employees table, but the reports still have their manager_id set to the manager that left.
+Return the result table ordered by employee_id.

+38. Exchange Seats

+Write a solution to swap the seat id of every two consecutive students.
+If the number of students is odd, the id of the last student is not swapped.
+Return the result table ordered by id in ascending order.

+39. Movie Rating

+Write a solution to:
+Find the name of the user who has rated the greatest number of movies.
+In case of a tie, return the lexicographically smaller user name.
+Find the movie name with the highest average rating in February 2020.
+In case of a tie, return the lexicographically smaller movie name.

+40. Restaurant Growth

+Compute the moving average of how much the customer paid in a seven days window (i.e., current day + 6 days before). average_amount should be rounded to two decimal places.
+Return the result table ordered by visited_on in ascending order.